Submit manuscript...

 For patients with a minimum of 6 weeks of follow-up, objective response rates were 43% (13 of 30) for patients with high level of PD-L1 expression in tumor tissues and 11% (4 of 35) for patients with low/without PD-L1 expression in tumors.

-Table 1: Clinical trials in which agonistic and antagonistic antibodies were employed.
+Table 1 Clinical trials in which agonistic and antagonistic antibodies were employed

 Conclusion

 In cancer patients effector immune cells do not respond to cancer cells.
-Indeed, cancer cells recruit several mechanisms to evade from cancer immunosurveillance.
+Indeed, cancer cells recruit several mechanisms to evade from cancer immune surveillance.
 These mechanisms also impede the therapeutic efficacy of cancer vaccines and adoptive immunotherapies.
 Augmenting of co-stimulatory signaling and modulation of inhibitory signaling in effector immune cells may induce antitumor immunity.
 Monoclonal antibodies that target co-stimulatory/inhibitory molecules on the cell surface of effector immune cells, tumor cells, and tumor stromal cells can be a promising approach for enhancing of antitumor immune responses.
 At present, some of these antibodies are approved by U.S. FDA for use in patients with some advanced cancers which are refractory to other cancer therapy modalities.
 Agonistic/antagonistic monoclonal antibodies can be used in combination with cancer vaccines and adoptive immunotherapies, and even with conventional cancer therapies, to improve their therapeutic efficacy.

 References